neuroLena/ok-gpt/README.md

 - Copy and save the Telegram bot's access token for later steps.

 ### Get OpenAI API key
 Set up your own OpenAI account.
-Visit [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) in your OpenAI to create a new API key.
+Visit [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) in your OpenAI account to create a new API key.

 ### Set up API keys for the bot
-The app requires some API keys to run.
+The bot requires some API keys to run.
 There are two ways of providing them:
 - environment variables.
 Provide the env variables listed in `template.env`.
 This option is more convenient for a cloud installation.
 - `.env` file in the project root.
 You should manually create it.
 I do not provide my own `.env` file because of security reasons, but I put `template.env` as a template for the keys required.
 This option is better suited for a local installation.